 This course is the first of its kind for a London conservatoire.
 Situated in the heart of south east London’s creative music scene, Trinity Laban is a future-focussed and socially engaged destination for young artists.
 The conservatoire’s track record speaks for itself: alumni include Afrobeat pioneer Fela Kuti, Head of EMI records Rebecca Allen, and current critically and commercially successful artists Laura Jurd (Dinosaur), Femi Koleoso (Ezra Collective) and Nubya Garcia.

 The inbuilt flexibility of the new programme means that it can respond to the fast-paced change of the times in which we live.
 This programme provides a place of learning, stability, refuge and activism with the ability to make a difference and to give students from all backgrounds a voice through the expression of music.
 At Trinity Laban, you can be a Changemaker.

 The BA Music Performance and Industry considers popular music from two perspectives: music for the people, with its dazzling array of genres and sub-genres; and secondly, music of the people, such as traditional music, folk song and global roots music.
 Students on the programme are not bound by genre and we celebrate musical difference as a strength.
 The programme recognises that technology and advancements in music production blur the boundaries of genre.

 This programme embraces creativity, excellence and originality.
-We offer an industry facing programme where you will gain core music skills, collaboration techniques and crucial business knowledge.
+We offer an industry facing programme where you will gain core music skills, collaboration techniques and crucial industry and business knowledge.

 Each year you’ll undertake four core modules: